-- Possible feature set 6 months after global launch
+- The possible feature set 6 months after the global launch

 Struggling with the scope often bears either of the two unfortunate outcomes:

-- Game is released too early with an incomplete feature set, and it never matches the KPI benchmarks set for live games
+- The game is released too early with an incomplete feature set, and it never matches the KPI benchmarks set for live games

 - The game never even makes it past the soft launch due to the game not matching the KPIs related to the company’s strict policy on global launch green lighting